-The 2030 Comprehensive Plan introduces a new program aimed at helping protect unique and sensitive natural features in Scott County.
+The 2030 Comprehensive Plan introduced a new program aimed at helping protect unique and sensitive natural features in Scott County.
 The program is based on mapped “conservation corridors” that maintain a network of natural areas throughout the county.
+The 2040 Comprehensive Plan continues to promote Natural Area Corridors.

 An approach used by other communities in Minnesota, mapping and protecting conservation corridors can help preserve open space, provide passageways for the migration of wildlife and native plants, facilitate recreational activities, and improve the health of the natural environment.